Viking Mead - Past & Present

 Wild yeasts are variable in their ability to create different levels of alcohol.
 Without the understanding of chemistry, Vikings likely inadvertently naturally selected yeasts in the pots and tools to higher alcohol levels as those yeasts would colonize the partially fermented must when other more aggressive, but less alcohol tolerant yeasts, fizzled out.

 But did it taste good?
 One important aspect of fermentation that often gets overlooked is the role of yeast in the flavor of mead.
 Yeast, like us, require nutrients and when they don’t have the right nutrients, they get upset.
 Upset yeast can cause create other byproducts during fermentation that don’t taste very good.
 “Kerosene” and “rocket fuel” are descriptors often used for meads that had unhappy yeast fermenting the sugars.
+If you’ve ever had a mead with these characters, it is a sign of poor meadmaking practices.
 Not all yeasts produce tasty flavors either.
 In these wild environments, different bacterial strains likely imparted additional interesting flavors.

 Thankfully, advancements in fermentation science now allow us to create environments where yeasts happily ferment away, leaving clean, floral fermentation esters and alcohol behind.